Laundry room

-A laundry room or utility room is a room where clothes are washed, and sometimes also dried.
-In a modern home, laundry rooms are often equipped with an automatic washing machine and clothes dryer, and often a large basin, called a laundry tub, for hand-washing of delicate clothing articles such as sweaters, as well as an ironing board.
+A laundry room, also known as a utility room, is a room where clothes are washed, and sometimes also dried.
+In a modern home, laundry rooms are often equipped with an automatic washing machine and clothes dryer, and often a large basin, called a laundry tub or trough, for hand-washing of delicate clothing articles such as sweaters, as well as an ironing board.
 Laundry rooms may also include storage cabinets, countertops for folding clothes, and, space permitting, a small sewing machine.

 The term utility room is more commonly used in British English, while Australian English and North American English generally refer to this room as a laundry, except in the American Southeast.
 "Utility" refers to an item which is designed for usefulness or practical use, so in turn most of the items kept in this room have functional attributes, i.e. "form follows function".

 History

 The utility room was a modern spin off to the scullery room where important kitchen items were kept during its usage in England, the term was further defined around the 14th century as a household department where kitchen items are taken care of.
 The term utility room was mentioned in 1760, when a cottage was built in a rural location in the United Kingdom that was accessible through Penarth and Cardiff.
 A utility room for general purposes also depicted its use as a guest room in case of an immediate need.
 A 1944 Scottish housing and planning report recommended new state-built homes for families could provide a utility room as a general purpose workroom for the home (for washing clothes, cleaning boots and jobbing repairs).
 An American publication called the Pittsburgh Post-Gazette reported on July 24, 1949 that utility rooms had become more popular than basements in new constructions.
 On June 28, 1959, in a report of a typical American house being built in Moscow, Russia, the house was described to have a utility room immediately at the right side after the entrance.
 The Chicago Tribune reported that the laundry room was then commonly being referred to as the utility room in a publication on September 30, 1970.